 Eligibility

-DFES strongly recommends that Applicants read the Round Three Guidelines and associated documentation in their entirety to ensure they are familiar with all requirements before submitting Project Proposals for DRF Round Three.
+Applicants must read the Round Four Guidelines to ensure they are familiar with all requirements before submitting Project Proposals for DRF Round Four.

 Applications Open